timescale/docs/use-timescale/integrations/query-admin/psql.md

 ---
-title: Install the psql connection tool
+title: Connect to a Timescale Cloud service with psql
-excerpt: How to install the psql client for PostgreSQL
+excerpt: Install the psql client for PostgreSQL and connect to your service
 products: [cloud, mst, self_hosted]
 keywords: [connect, psql]
 ---

-# Install the psql connection tool
+# Connect using psql

-The `psql` command line tool is widely used for interacting with a PostgreSQL or Timescale instance, and it is available for all operating systems.
-Most of the instructions in the Timescale documentation assume you are using `psql`.
+You use `psql` command line tool to interact with your $SERVICE_LONG.
+Most procedures in the $COMPANY documentation assume you are using `psql`.

+To use `psql` to connect to your database, you need the connection details for your PostgreSQL server.
+For more information about how to retrieve your connection details, see the [about connecting][about-connecting] section.

+## Install psql

 Before you start, check that you don't already have `psql` installed.
 It is sometimes installed by default, depending on your operating system and other